 We use this information to assess how best to serve you, how best to contact you, answer any questions you may have and arrange appointments for an initial session.

-Your contact phone number and name, which may be stored on a mobile phone unit as well as online in the cloud during the length of the contract, will also be deleted once the therapeutic contract ends.
+Your contact phone number, which may be stored on a mobile phone unit as well as online in the cloud during the length of the contract, will also be deleted once the therapeutic contract ends.

 Transmission of data via the website is not secure or encrypted and thus may be at risk of interception, loss or corruption.
 Upon receipt of your personal data, we are committed to managing it as securely as possible and we have robust methods and procedures in place to ensure this (as outlined in the GDPR downloadable form).